nicholaswilde/recipes/docs/index.md

 own personal reference.

 !!! info

     Recipes, when applicable, have the original source specified to give them credit.

+!!! warning

+    Recipes on this site might be different than the sourced recipes due to personal modifications.
+E.g. changing the amount of chili powder to make the dish less spicy or [aging cookie dough][4] where egg white are the main liquid component in order to control spread and concentrate flavor.

 ## :gear:&nbsp; Development